 This setup will get you going, and able to come along on your first club social dive, but its inevitable that you’ll start to freeze because of your wetsuit.

 – Mask & Snorkel (or) Goggles & Nose-clip (Snorker not necessary, but helpful)

-Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold.
+Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold without a wetsuit.

 – 5mm open-cell Wetsuit (optimally custom made)